ahmadWattadSh/watchdog/README.md

 MakeMeImmortal: Call this function with appropriate arguments to start monitoring the process.
 It will fork a new process to run the watchdog and create a thread to keep an eye on it.
 DoNotResuscitate: Call this function to stop the watchdog from restarting the process, effectively stopping the immortality mechanism.

+# this project uses:
+scheduler - another project I created - it organizes all kinds of tasks and process them at the specified time.